7 mistakes to avoid when implementing Digital Technologies

 What is at the core of the Digital Technologies subject?
 What is its purpose?
 It is to enable students to be creators rather than just consumers of technology.
 This means that students are empowered to create digital solutions to community problems that they may face.

-Unlike subjects like Maths, there are no absolute solution to problems in Digital Technologies.
-In fact, there can often be many solutions to a problem, each one valid in its own right.
+The trickiest thing with this subject is divergent solutions.
+There can be many solutions to a problem, each one valid in its own right.

 One of the concepts covered in Digital Technologies is “Design thinking.”
 Design thinking equips us with a skill set that allows us to develop innovative solutions to problems through iterative learning and design.
 Through the design thinking methodology, each student may develop a perfectly unique and valid solution to the same problem.